tango-controls/tango-doc/source/tools-and-extensions/archiving/mambo.rst

 Saving an individual AC
 ^^^^^^^^^^^^^^^^^^^^^^^

 Archiving Configurations are saved /loaded as XML files, with the .ac file extension.

-    In the menu, select “ACs/Save” or “File/Save/Archiving configuration”:
+In the menu, select :menuselection:`ACs --> Save` or :menuselection:`File --> Save --> Archiving configuration`:

 Saved operations work like they do with Word (for example):

 -  The first time a file is saved, the user is prompted to choose a path and file name.
 Initially the file chooser dialog is in the “ac” subdirectory of the Mambo working directory.
 The “.ac” file extension is automatically added if the user doesn’t.

 -  If a file was already saved, it will automatically be saved in the same file the next time the “Save” menu is selected.

--  The user can still specify a different file, by using the “ACs /Save as” menu (or “File/Save As/Archiving configuration”).
+-  The user can still specify a different file, by using the :menuselection:`ACs --> Save as` menu (or :menuselection:`File --> Save As --> Archiving configuration`).

 When an AC is loaded, it becomes the current Archiving Configuration and it is added to the list of opened ACs.

 In both cases, a success/failure message confirms the action in the log panel.

 Saving all opened ACs
 ^^^^^^^^^^^^^^^^^^^^^

 It is possible to save all opened ACs.
 Only modified ACs will be saved (i.e. the ACs that has a “red star”).

-    In the menu, select “ACs/Save All”:
+In the menu, select :menuselection:`ACs --> Save All`:

 For each modified AC, the save operation will follow the same rules as an individual save:

 -  If the file has already been saved before, it will be saved silently.

 -  Otherwise, the user will be prompted to choose a directory and file.

    In this case, the ACs that are being saved are successively selected before each file chooser prompt (so that the user knows which AC he’s choosing a path for).

-    The generic “Save All” menu item in “File/ Save All” does this and the same thing for opened VCs.
+The generic :menuselection:`Save All` menu item in :menuselection:`File --> Save All` does this and the same thing for opened VCs.

 Transfer to VC
 ~~~~~~~~~~~~~~

 This functionality is used to quickly create a VC on the same
 attributes as a given AC (for example, when the user wants to
 monitor the values of attributes after starting archiving on an AC).

 It will create a VC automatically, with the following properties:

 -  Its attributes list is the same as the AC the “Transfer to VC”
    functionality is used on

 -  The attributes values are all extracted from HDB, even if some of the
    AC’s attributes were only archived in TDB (obviously, the display
    for such an attribute will be empty).

 -  The date range of a one-hour range ends when the VC is created

 -  Every Attribute has an automatically determined color (if there are
    more attributes than colors to choose from, different attributes
    will have the same color).

 Exploit archived data
 ---------------------

 This section deals with controlling exploitation of archived
 attributes (HDB/TDB) through **View Configurations** (henceforth
 **VC**).

 A VC describes which attributes to display and how, and consists of:

 -  General information (when the VC was created, the date range to
     extract …).

 -  A list of attributes to display.

 -  For each attribute, a set of display properties.

   The archived attributes of a VC either all come from HDB or all come
   from TDB, since it wouldn’t make sense to display HDB and TDB
   attributes in a common plot,

   VCs are accessed and used in the VC panel:

 |image28|

 Figure 14: The VC panel

 Creating/modifying a VC